-All of the best VPN providers should have great mobile VPN apps compatible with multiple devices in their line up – and thanks to the fact we're relying on smartphones and tablets more and more to replace traditional computers, it's now the norm to use online banking and transfer sensitive information using mobile operating systems like iOS and Android – so having the best mobile VPN is more essential than ever.
+All of the best VPN providers should have great mobile VPN apps compatible with multiple devices in their line up.
+Thanks to the fact we're relying on smartphones and tablets more and more to replace traditional computers, it's now the norm to use online banking and transfer sensitive information using mobile operating systems like iOS and Android – so having the best mobile VPN is more essential than ever.

-However, there are a lot of less-than-perfect mobile VPN app listings in every app store, so how can you make the all-important choice of which to entrust with your personal information?
+However, there are a lot of substandard mobile VPN listings in every app store, so how can you make the all-important choice of which to entrust with your personal information?

 The best mobile VPN apps should be flexible and intuitive, and provide you with more than just a simple privacy solution.
 Rather, they'll give you access to geo-blocked streaming services, help you avoid targeted ads, evade governmental web blocks and more – all while securing your data when connected to public Wi-Fi.

 What makes a great mobile VPN app?

 For those who need them, extra features like a kill switch and split tunneling are super useful, and neat solutions like auto-connect can make using the service much easier.

 We'd also recommend going for a provider (like ExpressVPN) that has well-designed apps.
-You can get away with extraneous, slightly ugly apps on desktop, but mobile VPNs need to be optimized for touchscreens, and be right up to date.
+You can sometimes get away with slapdash apps on desktop, but mobile VPNs need to be optimized for touchscreens, and be right up to date.
 So, with all that in mind, here are the best five mobile VPN services for you to choose from.